 In June 2013, Mr. Still was provided an additional change-of-control provision above and beyond what is stated in the Change in Control Executive Severance Plan.
 As part of his hiring incentive, and partially in recognition of significant equity grants that Mr. Still forfeited when leaving his former employer, Mr. Still was provided the potential grant of \$4 million in shares of common stock.
 The value and number of the shares was calculated on the 10-day average stock price immediately before his start date.
 The stock covered by this arrangement will only be issued if there is a change of control that is consummated within 24 months after his hire date and if he is not offered a comparable position with the resulting company.
-At the end of the first 12-month period, the shares covered by the arrangement will be reduced by one-half.
-If a change of control does not occur within 24 months after Mr. Still's hire date, the potential grant of the described shares will lapse.
+Pursuant to the terms of this arrangement, in June 2014, the shares covered by the arrangement were reduced by one-half.
+If a change of control does not occur within 24 months after Mr. Still's hire date, the remaining described shares will lapse.